Rayckey/ActuatorController_ROS/README.md

 ### Services
-##### /INNFOS/GeneralQuery (ActuatorController_ROS::GeneralQuery)
+##### /INNFOS/GeneralQuery service.
+ (ActuatorController_ROS::GeneralQuery)
+Function: Allows users to lookup all avaliable actuators and their status.
+Input: A placeholder variable not needed <br>
-Provide a list of all avaliable actuators and inform the users if they are enabled.<br>
+Output: Provide a list of all avaliable actuators and their status.<br>

 ##### /INNFOS/AttributeQuery (ActuatorController_ROS::AttributeQuery)
+Function: Allow users to lookup some frequently used modifiable parameters of the actuators.
+To modify these parameters, please use the designaed servies/messages <br>
+Input: The designated actuator ID. <br>
-Return a list of the frequently used parameters for the designated actuator.<br>
+Output: Return a list of the frequently used parameters for the designated actuator.<br>

 ##### /INNFOS/TriviaQuery (ActuatorController_ROS::TriviaQuery)
+Function: Allow users to lookup some frequently used unmodifiable parameters of the actuators. <br>
+Input: The designated actuator ID. <br>
-Return a list of the frequently used unmodifiable parameters for the designated actuator.<br>
+Output: Return a list of the frequently used unmodifiable parameters for the designated actuator.<br>

 ##### /INNFOS/DebugQuery (ActuatorController_ROS::DebugQuery)
+Function: Allow users to lookup some infrequently used unmodifiable parameters of the actuators.
+Th
+Input: The designated actuator ID. <br>
-Return a list of the infrequently used unmodifiable parameters for the designated actuator.
+Output: Return a list of the infrequently used unmodifiable parameters for the designated actuator.
 Only for debugging. <br>

 ##### /INNFOS/Dictionary (ActuatorController_ROS::AttributeDictionary)
+Function: Allows user to look up Attribute terms' meanings and usages.
+Input: The attribute term (i.e. "MODE_ID") in string <br>
-Allows user to look up the explaination and usage of an term or parameter. <br>
+Output: The explaination and usage of the term or parameter. <br>

 ##### /INNFOS/IDChange (ActuatorController_ROS::IDModify)
-Allows user to change the ID of an actuator.
-Note that any changes will need to be saved using the /INNFOS/ParametersSave for it to take effects in the next boot-up. <br>
+Function: Permentaly download the user's setting into the actuator, allows it to take effect the next time it is powered up. <br>
+Input: The original ID, and the modified ID. <br>
+Output: Will return a boolean to indicate whether this operation is successful. <br>

 ##### /INNFOS/ParametersSave (ActuatorController_ROS::ParametersSave)
-Permentaly download the user's setting into the actuator, allows it to take effect the next time it is powered up.<br>
+Function: Permentaly download the user's setting into the actuator, allows it to take effect the next time it is powered up. <br>
+Input: The designated actuator ID. <br>
+Output: Will return a boolean to indicate whether this operation is successful. <br>

 ##### /INNFOS/ZeroReset (ActuatorController_ROS::ZeroReset)
+Function: Reset the actuator's abosulte zero position to its current position, the actuator has to be in homeing mode for it to take effects.
+(Due to some issues, the actuator may appear to be in current mode even after setting it to homing mode, but it will still have taken effects.) <br>
+Input: The designated actuator ID. <br>
-Allows the user to reset the zero position of the actuator.
+Output: Allows the user to reset the zero position of the actuator.
 Note that any changes will need to be saved using the /INNFOS/ParametersSave for it to take effects in the next boot-up. <br>

 ### Parameters Server